arthwang/vsc-prolog/README.md

 #### Import or Dynamic predicate helper

-  Clicking on the squiggle indicating 'undefined predicate' lights the yellow bulb in left of the line.
-A suggesition list is presented when you click the bulb.
-The suggestion includes 'add dynamic ' for the undefined predicate or 'import' it if VSC-Prolog finds it's exported from some module(s).
+  Clicking on the squiggle indicating 'undefined predicate' lights the yellow bulb in the left margin besides the line number.
+A suggesition list is presented when you click the bulb that includes 'add dynamic ' for the undefined predicate or 'import' it if VSC-Prolog finds it could be exported from some module(s).
+Triggering 'Add dynamic' inserts the predicate indicator into dynamic directive, or creates such a directive if no one exists.
+'Add use_module' inserts ':- use_module' directive with the predicate indicator whithin the import list.

   ![import](images/import.gif)

 #### Export helper

   Move cursor to the head of a clause or a fact to be exported and trigger the command 'Prolog: export predicate under cursor' via command palette or right click the predicate to pop up the Editor/context menu which contains the command.
-Then VSC-Prolog inserts :- module/2 if module is not defined or adds the predicate indicator to the exporting list otherwise.
-After that a message box displays that asks for if adding structured comment for the predicate and comment lines are inserted above the head of the clause if 'yes' chosen.
+Then VSC-Prolog inserts :- module/2 if module is not defined or adds the predicate indicator to the export list otherwise.
+After that a message box displays that asks for if adding structured comment for the predicate and comment lines are inserted above the head of the clause if 'yes' chosen, you should edit the comments of course.

  ![export](images/export.gif)

 #### Recursion helper

-  Leading dot (only spaces before it) of a line repeat the above nearest predicate or the head of current clause if last line ends with comma, in which case the recursive variable change accordingly as intelligent as possible.
+  Leading dot (only spaces before it) of a line repeat the above nearest predicate or the head of current clause being edited if last line ends with comma, in which case the recursive variable change accordingly as intelligent as possible.
  ![recursion](images/recursion.gif)

 #### Anonymous variables helper